 - definitions and associated terminology pertaining to pitch, duration, intensity, and timbre

 - musical notation of pitch, duration, intensity, and timbre

 - historical survey of the music of the Medieval, Renaissance, Baroque, Classical, Romantic, and Modern eras.
 Topics include composers, instruments, styles, genres, and forms

 - introduction to the methodology of critical listening

 - application of critical listening skills to representative musical repertoire.

-Reference, Resource, or Learning Materials to be used by Students:This course requires textbook and related audio recordings.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:This course requires textbook and related audio recordings.
+See course syllabus.